 Test Prep Tips

-Baylor University will be test optional through 2023.
+Baylor University will be test optional through the entering class of Fall 2025.
 Read more about our Test Optional policy.

 When you apply for freshman admissions at Baylor, you might submit ACT or SAT scores.
 We only ask for one or the other, but if possible, we suggest that you try each exam at least once to see which exam is a better fit for you.
 As you plan ahead here are just a few tips to help you prepare for these important exams.

-- To find the median ACT and SAT score range for accepted freshman, visit our Freshman: What We're Looking For page.
+- To find the median ACT and SAT score range for accepted freshman, visit our Test Optional Process page.
 Don't let this information scare you.
 Rather, use it to set goals for the scores you're aiming for.

 - We recommend applying to Baylor and submitting your official ACT and/or SAT scores by the November 1 application deadline.
 Take this deadline into account as you consider which tests to schedule.